 The best way to handle an OSHA inspection is to be OSHA compliant by following the guidelines set forth in the company's safety program, We Do it Right.
 It is important to have all paperwork current, all materials in proper order and always follow established policies and procedures to ensure dental office safety.
-Ensure that the dental office has an OSHA manual on hand and that everyone working in the office is aware of its location and the information contained in it.
+Ensure that the dental office knows how to access the electronic OSHA manual on the intranet, and that everyone working in the office is aware of its location and the information contained in it.
 To be up-to-date, the OSHA manual should have a current exposure control plan and a current hazard communication plan.